VALENTINA STAVROU, MD VISION CARE • FACIAL AESTHETICS • DRY EYE OPHTHALMOLOGIST | ΧΕΙΡΟΥΡΓΟΣ ΟΦΘΑΛΜΙΑΤΡΟΣ

 • Visual field testing

-• Corneal thickness measurement (pachymetry) when relevant
+• Corneal thickness measurement when relevant

-When glaucoma or ocular hypertension is confirmed, management may include observation, eye drops, laser treatment, or surgical care depending on the type of glaucoma and the level of risk.
+When glaucoma or ocular hypertension is confirmed, management depends on the type of glaucoma, pressure level, optic nerve findings, test results, and evidence of progression.

-• Monitoring without immediate treatment in selected cases
+• Observation in selected low-risk cases

 • Pressure-lowering eye drops